DarrylD's Porsche 911 Restoration Project Journal

 [IMAGE]

 Removing and reclocking the pistons seemed to be the safest leak-free solution over reversing the crossover pipes and bleeder nipples but I had to remove the tight-fitting rubber dust seals and most were damaged in the process.
-I ordered a set of legit OEM ATE rebuild kits to get new seals and re-clocked all 4 pistons correctly with new the ATE dust seals.
+I ordered a set of legit OEM ATE rebuild kits to get new seals and re-clocked all 4 pistons correctly with new ATE dust seals.
 I cut a block out of oak that fit the caliper opening perfectly and used C-clamps to hold one piston in while using compressed air through the banjo bolt hole to push out the caliper on the other side.
 I cleaned and lubed the pistons and cylinders with Wurth Assembly Lube and everything slipped easily back together by hand with little pressure using the oak block for leverage.

 [IMAGE]